briankaemingk/streaks-with-todoist/README.md

     * Click Save Settings
     * Scroll down to the Webhooks section and set the Webhook callback URL to your heroku app url: https://heroku_app_name.herokuapp.com/webhook_callback
     * Click Save webhook configurations

+### Database updates
+If you make any updates to the database, you need to upgrade the database in your local and staging environments like this:

+* Local: `$ python manage.py db upgrade`
+* Staging: `$ heroku run python manage.py db upgrade`

 ## License